CPA Parliamentary Academy

 International Women’s Day is a global day celebrating the social, economic, cultural, and political achievements of women.
 The day, first celebrated in 1911, marks a call to action for accelerating women's equality.

-Triennial CWP Conference
+CWP Conference

-Revisit the 2022 CWP Conference
+Read about the previous CWP Conference

 CWP Resources